Adaptive quantum state tomography with iterative particle filtering: Methodology

-By utilizing only a fraction of copies, we have accomplished (i) an approximate state that serves as the first step for an adaptive QST technique explained later in the section, and (ii) reduced the region of interest substantially while retaining a statistical description of the uncertainty of our prior.
-To inspect (ii), let $\hat{\pmb{r}}= \left( \hat{r}_{x} , \hat{r}_{y}, \hat{r}_{z}\right)$, and based on our previous discussion, let each element of $\hat{\pmb{r}}$ be an independent and identically distributed (i.i.d) Gaussian random variable with $\mathcal{N} \left(r_{i}, \sqrt{c_{i}}\right)$.
+By utilizing only a fraction of copies, we have accomplished (i) an approximate state that serves as the first step for an adaptive QST technique explained later in the section, and (ii) reduced the region of interest substantially while retaining a statistical description of the uncertainty of PG.
+To inspect (ii), let $\hat{\pmb{r}}= \left( \hat{r}_{x} , \hat{r}_{y}, \hat{r}_{z}\right)$ be the Bloch vector of a single qubit, and based on our previous discussion, let each element of $\hat{\pmb{r}}$ be an independent and identically distributed (i.i.d) Gaussian random variable with $\pazocal{N} \left(r_{i}, \Sigma_{ii}\right)$.
 An ellipsoid can be drawn to represent specific confidence levels using

-where $s$ represents the confidence interval of a $\chi^2$ distribution with 3 degrees of freedom and $s = 11.345$ for a $99\%$ confidence interval.
-In the case of a maximally mixed state, worst case for our strategy, the diagonal elements of $\pmb{\Sigma}$ are equal, and our ellipsoid corresponds to a sphere with diameter $2\sqrt{cs} = 0.135$.
-Therefore, compared to an uninformative prior which suggests all valid states are equiprobable, we have reduced the volume of interest by at least $90\%$.
-Therefore, by using a `just enough' informative prior which is characterized by its uncertainty works just as well as a good informative prior, and better than one characterized by inaccurate a priori knowledge.
+where $s$ represents the confidence interval of a $\chi^2$ distribution with three degrees of freedom and $s = 11.345$ for a $99\%$ confidence interval.
+In the case of a maximally mixed state, worst case for our strategy, the diagonal elements of $\pmb{\Sigma}$ are all equal to 0.02, and our ellipsoid corresponds to a sphere with diameter $2\sqrt{cs} = 0.135$.
+Therefore, compared to an uninformative prior which suggests all valid states are equiprobable, we have reduced the volume of interest by at least $99.97\%$.
+Therefore, as demonstrated in Fig.~\ref{fig:Prior}, by using a `just enough' informative prior which is characterized by its uncertainty works just as well as a good informative prior, and better than one characterized by inaccurate a priori knowledge.